-The RFM65CW employs an advanced power supply scheme, which provides stable operating characteristics over the full temperature and voltage range of operation.
+The RFM69 employs an advanced power supply scheme, which provides stable operating characteristics over the full temperature and voltage range of operation.
+This includes the full output power of +13dBm maintained from 1.8 to 3.6V.

-The RFM65CW can be powered from any low-noise voltage source via pins VBAT1 and VBAT2.
-Decoupling capacitors should be connected, as suggested in the reference design on VR_DIG and VR_ANA pins to ensure a correct operation of the built-in voltage regulators.
+The RFM69 can be powered from any low-noise voltage source via pins VBAT1 and VBAT2.
+Decoupling capacitors should be connected, as suggested in the reference design, on VR_PA, VR_DIG and VR_ANA pins to ensure a correct operation of the built-in voltage regulators.